sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

 ---

 ## TLDR

-I created [SocratesGPT](https://github.com/sinzin91/socrates-gpt) to test the concept of using AI to generate questions about a given text.
-This can help you learn topics better by asking you questions about it.
+I created [SocratesGPT](https://github.com/sinzin91/socrates-gpt) to test the concept of using AI to generate questions about a given topic.
+Its goal you learn topics better by asking you questions about it.
 I also provide some technical details on the implementation.

 ## Why?